 Use wireframes to focus on functionality, not aesthetics

-At the early stages of a product design project you want to make sure that the foundation stones of your structure are well set.
-Imagine this – you want a stakeholder to validate the functional requirements of an early-stage design, but they keep asking you about colors and icon design.
+At the early stages of a product design project you want to make sure that the foundations of your structure are well set.
+Imagine this: you want a stakeholder to validate the functional requirements of an early-stage design, but they keep asking you about colors and icon design.
 Aaghh!

-In this kind of situation, use your wireframing tool to build a quick and dirty wireframe with nothing but the basics – image placeholders, gray-scale elements, even good oldGreeking.
+In this kind of situation, use your wireframing tool to build a quick and dirty wireframe with nothing but the basics – image placeholders and gray-scale UI elements.
 That way, you can use your presentation time to focus solely on functions, without your audience (or you!) getting distracted.

-Sounds crazy but it’s true. the Rule of Three states that “instead of presenting one design at a time and having the client shoot it down, you present three in one client meeting.”
+The Rule of Three states that instead of presenting one design at a time and having the client shoot it down, you present three in one client meeting.
 Why?
 So you can cover all your bases with prototypes from different perspectives: